Frederik Kristoffer Kjøller Larsen

 Although most politicians are likely fueled by ideological beliefs and a desire to improve society, the private benefits and downsides they experience by holding office affect who decide to run for office and how incumbents behave in office.
 Hence, private returns shape the emergence and/or conservation of the political class and hence matter greatly for how democracy works, as they ultimately affect what government and policies the citizens end up having

-My research is based on quantitative/statistical methods, and I have a strong focus on research designs and quasi-experimental methods.
+My research is based on quantitative/statistical methods, and I deploy various types of quasi-experiments and traditional experiments.

-In terms of teaching, during my PhD I have been lecturing in public policy and class teaching in methods 3.
+In terms of teaching, I have been lecturing in public policy and class teaching in methods 3.
 Both courses are part of the undergraduate program in political science.

 You can read more about my research and find my CV on my personal website: fkjoellerlarsen.github.io